Hezbollah armed strength: Military

 Hezbollah is widely described as comparable to or stronger than the Lebanese Armed Forces in military power.
 Reasons cited are Hezbollah's better discipline, better experience, and better weaponry, which give Hezbollah "clearly" better military and combat capacity than the LAF.
-Additionally, some say that the LAF suffers from mistrust and sectarian conflict, while Hezbollah does not.
-In addition, the group is described as more capable and dangerous than any Sunni extremist groups in Lebanon and more capable than UNIFIL.
+Some say that the LAF suffers from mistrust and sectarian conflict, while Hezbollah does not.
+Hezbollah is described as more capable and dangerous than any Sunni extremist groups in Lebanon and more capable than UNIFIL.

 One study says that comparing Hezbollah to typical Arab militaries, the main differences are Hezbollah's proficiency in tactical maneuvering, ability to use its weapons with skill, and the autonomy and initiative given to Hezbollah's small units.
 As a senior U.S. official said, "Hezbollah is pretty damn good."
-For decades, there have been reports that the party is exhausted from fighting and on the brink of collapse; these reports do not seem to have been accurate.
+For decades, there have been reports that Hezbollah is exhausted from fighting and on the brink of collapse.
+These reports do not seem to have been accurate.

 Hezbollah has not deployed suicide bombers against a military target since December 30, 1999, but may have been prepared to do so during the 2006 Lebanon War.
 Hezbollah was an outlier in its use of suicide bombings, as around 85% of Hezbollah suicide bombings attack military targets.
 Hezbollah has not launched terror attacks against American interests since the mid-1990s and has not attacked US interests in Lebanon since 1991.